Microsoft-managed Conditional Access policies

 Require multifactor authentication for all users

-This policy covers all users in your organization and requires them to MFA whenever they sign in.
-In most cases, the session persists on the device and users don't have to complete MFA when they interact with another application.
+This policy applies to all users in your organization and requires multifactor authentication for every sign-in.
+In most cases, sessions persist on devices, so users don't need to complete multifactor authentication when interacting with other applications.

-Administrators can look at the Policy impact on sign-ins section to see a quick summary of the effect of the policy in their environment.
+Review the Policy impact tab of the managed policy to see a summary of how the policy affects your environment.

-Screenshot showing the impact of a policy on the organization.
+Screenshot showing the effect of a policy on the organization.

 1. Sign in to the Microsoft Entra admin center as at least a Reports Reader.